Deconstruction, Salvage, and reuse

 Summary of findings

 Demolition has significant negative impacts – from creating unnecessary energy, carbon, and material waste in a climate crisis to erasing the cultural and social stories that are embedded into a place.
-As architects, this is a huge motivator for why Giaimo chooses to focus on leveraging and using the existing – through adaptive reuse, renovation, retrofits, restoration, or designing additions.
+As architects, this is a huge motivator for why Giaimo chooses to focus on circular design practices and using the existing – through adaptive reuse, renovation, retrofits, restoration, or designing additions.
 However, the current realities of urban growth and development leads to demolition being a highly prevalent aspect of our building industry.
 Many people see buildings as easily disposable, and in Toronto especially, various challenges from zoning restrictions to design quality has resulted in the demolition of numerous large buildings to make way for new construction buildings.

 A more sustainable alternative to demolition is building deconstruction, which involves carefully dismantling a building piece by piece to salvage recyclable materials.
 This process can happen on a variety of scales, from entire buildings to selective areas, allowing for a significant decrease in the amount of waste going into the landfills.
 Giaimo has also been implementing deconstruction and material re-use on a variety of projects to conserve, and thus leverage, the existing embodied energy and carbon of a building.
-Our team is committed to bridging the gap between the well-established deconstruction research that exists across academia and international precedents with the current state of the real estate, construction, architecture, and building industry in Ontario.
+Our team is committed to bridging the gap between the well-established circular building and deconstruction research that exists across academia and international precedents with the current state of the real estate, construction, architecture, and building industry in Ontario.

 Exploring deconstruction policy in Toronto and Ontario